 These pictures are actually a couple of weeks old.
 Too busy to post them.
 You know we have visited the temple construction site regularly but guess what we missed?
 Several Facebook friends posted pictures of the Moroni statue getting hoisted up to the top of the steeple the next day.

+We'll have to snap our own pics on our next visit.
 You know, Shaw was about half this height when the temple was just a vacant lot....

 I was about the same height though...